Serencp

 Terminal Access

-For direct interaction outside of the MCP environment, you can use the script itself as a client:
+For direct interaction outside of the MCP environment, you can use the script itself as a client by specifying the output socket:

-New connections automatically receive the last 60 lines of history.
+New output connections automatically receive the last 60 lines of history.
 Live output notifications are sent automatically when VM data is received, providing real-time streaming without polling.
+To send input, the client automatically opens and writes to the corresponding input socket (/tmp/serial_${VM_NAME}.in).

 Troubleshooting